 “In terms of numbers, yes, Mono is now more successful on mobile with tens of thousands of apps published with it than it ever was on Linux.
 We continue with our main themes: improving performance, reducing memory usage, eliminating bugs, and improving our platform support”.

 Also, Mono development cycles have been switched from long to short-term.

 With this upgradation, C# can now be used to create native applications for platforms like Apple iOS and Mac OS, Android, Windows, and Windows Phone.

-The runtime performance counters have been embedded into the profiler enabling the information of performance counter to be surfaced to the profiling tools.
-The profiler now generates back trace for statistical mode.
+The runtime performance counters have been embedded into the profiler enabling the information of the performance counter to be surfaced to the profiling tools.
+The profiler now generates a backtrace for statistical mode.
 Periodical flushing has been introduced to help interactive users.
 This implies that the profiling will send data even when the application is not currently sending data.